PlagueHO/CosmosDB/docs/Get-CosmosDbUser.md

 ## DESCRIPTION

-This cmdlet will return the users in a CosmosDB database.
+This cmdlet will return the users in a Cosmos DB database.
 If the Id is specified then only the user matching this Id will be returned, otherwise all users will be returned.